 4 Data Sources That Change Everything in 2026

-① PSD2 Open Banking — Real Flows in Real Time
+Open Banking PSD2: Real-Time Real Flows

-③ Legal Data (Registries) — Signals at Day +1
+Legal Data (Public Records): Day +1 Signals

-What This Means for Risk Teams
+What This Concretely Changes for Risk Teams

-In 2026, rejecting an SME for "insufficient data" is no longer a constraint—it's a model choice.
+In 2026, rejecting an SME for insufficient data is no longer a constraint, it's a model choice.

 Players integrating open banking, OCR, and weak signals no longer see opaque files.
 For them, every SME becomes a bankable prospect.